project-zusammen/hidden-gem-backend/README.md

     pip install -r requirements.txt
     ```

+5. Copy .env-template file and rename it to .env, contact your administrator to get the credentials

-5. Run the application:
+6. Run the application:
     ```bash
     python manage.py run
     ```

-6. Run the tests:
+7. Run the tests:
     ```bash
     python manage.py test
     ```